 Best Patient Care Technician Schools in Kentucky

-If you want a stable healthcare career that's hands-on, becoming a Patient Care Technician (PCT) is a strong choice.
-In Kentucky, you can get trained in less than a year and move straight into the workforce.
+If you want a stable healthcare career that’s hands-on, becoming a Patient Care Technician (PCT) is a strong choice.
+In Kentucky, you can get trained in about a year and move straight into the workforce.
 The key is choosing the right school.

 Below is a breakdown of the best PCT programs in Kentucky and what you need to know before you enroll.